A maximum penalised likelihood approach for semiparametric accelerated failure time models with time-varying covariates and partly interval censoring: Maximum penalised likelihood estimation

 \subsection{Automatic smoothing parameter selection}

 A crucial part of our penalised likelihood approach is the inclusion of an automatic selection process for the smoothing parameter.
 Traditional methods may require manual tuning of smoothing parameters, which introduces subjectivity into the estimation process.
-On the other hand, automatic selection methods help in avoiding this subjectivity by providing an objective and data-driven approach to choose the smoothing parameter.
+Automatic selection methods help in avoiding this subjectivity by providing an objective and data-driven approach to choose the smoothing parameter.
 In addition, the choice of smoothing parameter directly impacts the performance of penalised likelihood methods.
-Selecting an optimal smoothing parameter helps in achieving a balance between fitting the data well and avoiding overfitting.
+Selecting an optimal smoothing parameter helps achieve a balance between fitting the data well and avoiding overfitting.